esclear/louvain-leiden/README.md

 Alternatively, if you're running [nix](https://nixos.org) and if you are so inclined, you can also run `nix-shell` to install the dependencies.

 ### Caligraphic Symbols in the Source Code
-To keep the Python code as close as possible to the pseudocode and the notation used, Unicode symbols are used for some identifiers.
+To keep the Python code as close as possible to the pseudocode and the notation used, Unicode symbols are used for some identifiers in the implementation on the [`main` branch](https://github.com/esclear/louvain-leiden/tree/main).
-The Python specification allows certain Unicode symbols to be used in identifiers, for example Greek symbols such as $\theta$, or special variants of Latin symbols such as $\mathcal{H}$ and $\mathcal{P}$.
-This functionality is described in more detail in the [Python Enhancement Proposal 3131](https://peps.python.org/pep-3131/).
-In particular, one can replace uses of the special variants such as `𝓗` by their "normal" variants, such as `H` here.
-If you cannot use the unicode version of the code, for example due to rendering issues, you may also use the [`ascii` branch](https://github.com/esclear/louvain-leiden/tree/ascii) instead.
+This branch contains an ASCII-only version of the source code, which can be used when rendering is failing otherwise, for example due to missing symbols.

 ## Sample Notebooks
 For demonstration purposes of this library, the following notebooks are included in this repository: